coderwz/personal-website/src/_posts/flexbox.md

  - **flex-basis**: \\<width> this flex item's basic length in the flex direction.
  - **flex-grow**: \\<number> If combined flex items size is smaller than flex container size, then remaining size will be shared by all flex items by their flex-grow factor proportionally.
- - **flex-shrink**: \\<number> If combined flex items size is larger than flex container size, all flex items will be shrinked to fit the container by their flex-shrink factor proportionally.
+ - **flex-shrink**: \\<number> If combined flex items size is larger than flex container size, all flex items will be shrunk to fit the container by their flex-shrink factor proportionally.
  - **flex**: shorthand for flex-grow,flex-shrink,flex-basis, see this [example](https://css-tricks.com/almanac/properties/f/flex-shrink/) for better understanding.
  - **align-self**: override 'align-items' for a single item.
 Note: If any of the item's cross-axis margin is set to auto, then align-self is ignored.
  - **order**: \\<number> by default, all flex items have the default order value 0.